 Back in Ireland we also have monuments to this great man.
 In 2006 a monument was unveiled at Sir John Rogerson’s Quay.
 And in his home town they recently opened the Admiral Brown Promenade.

-The Argentinian navy tall ship Libertad visited Dublin Port last summer as part of its tour commemorating the 200th anniversary of Argentinean independence.
+The Argentinian navy tall ship Libertad visited Dublin Port in 2016 as part of its tour commemorating the 200th anniversary of Argentinean independence.
 The ship was open to the public and we went along to check it out.
 Check out our video below.

 Check out this poetic tribute to this great man by Daniel Wade.